convos-chat/www.convos.chat/doc/config.md

 Here is an example of a user systemd file, that can be placed in `.config/systemd/user/convos.service`.

-To enable user systemd units you need to perform some extra steps, as follow:
+To enable user systemd units you need to perform some extra steps as the user, which are the following:

     loginctl enable-linger
 Then you need to create the `.config/systemd/user` folder mannually or using the following command: